 - The new service date is used for determining the accrual of vacation and eligibility of service awards, retirement eligibility and retirement vesting;

+- For a recalled or reemployed employee, the new service date shall be determined by adjusting the original hire date of employment by the time the employee was not employed by the University.
 [Example: If the time period between the separation and the reemployment is four months, an original employment date of April 4, 1997 would be adjusted to August 4, 1997.]

 - The most recent reemployment date is used to determine eligibility for benefits such as long term disability coverage; and